css-materials/course-site/content/syllabus/git-and-github/index.md

 ## Overview

 * Distinguish between R scripts (`.R`), Markdown documents (`.md`), and R Markdown documents (`.Rmd`)
-* Identify the major components of R Markdown
+* Identify the main components of R Markdown
-* Familiarize with Git and GitHub
-* Create repositories
-* Make commits and synchronize repositories from RStudio
+* Use Git and GitHub from RStudio

 ## Before class